Open Now — 24/7 Plumbing

 By understanding the significance of this maintenance task and learning how to perform it, homeowners can save on energy costs, reduce the likelihood of repairs, and enjoy consistent hot water.

-This guide will lead you through the necessary steps to drain and flush your hot water heater effectively, troubleshoot common issues, and recognise when to call the seasoned professionals at Service First Plumbing for assistance.
+This guide will lead you through the necessary steps to effectively drain and flush your hot water heater, troubleshoot common issues, and recognise when to call the seasoned professionals at Service First Plumbing for assistance.
 If at any point you feel the need for expert help, don’t hesitate to reach out for a quote or to schedule a service call.

 Maintain Your Water Heater

-Ensuring the longevity and efficiency of your home’s hot water system is crucial, and at the core of this system is your water heater, which requires routine maintenance.
-Regularly servicing your water heater prevents breakdowns and maintains a consistent and clean hot water supply, ultimately saving on energy costs.
+Ensuring the longevity and efficiency of your home’s hot water system is crucial.
+At the core of this system is your water heater, which requires routine maintenance.
+Regularly servicing your water heater prevents breakdowns and maintains a consistent and clean hot water supply, ultimately saving energy costs.

 Sediment build-up from minerals in the water can insulate the water from the heater’s burner, forcing the system to use more energy and wear out faster.
 To counter this, a water heater flush, which involves draining and rinsing the tank with a garden hose to remove sediment, is necessary.
 Before this task, you must shut off the power to the water heater, with gas heaters set to "pilot" and electric heaters shut off at the breaker.
 The cold water supply should also be turned off to prevent new water from entering during the flush.